 Amazon is an incredibly competitive marketplace with more than two million third-party sellers jousting with each other and Amazon itself, for sales.
 It’s highly competitive but also highly rewarding, with the right resources and strategies.
-82% of sales on the marketplace are placed via the Buy Box (even higher for mobile sales)—so winning the Buy Box on a consistent basis is a shared objective amongst all sellers.
+82% of sales on the marketplace are placed via the Buy Box (even higher for mobile sales) — so winning the Amazon Buy Box on a consistent basis is a shared objective amongst all sellers.
 So, how can you win the Buy Box consistently?
 Let’s find out…

 Amazon is never likely to reveal its algorithm for awarding the Buy Box.
-However, there its own advice around the subject points to a number of different factors around your seller performance.
+However, assessing data and information that Amazon makes publicly available we know that the algorithm looks at a number of different metrics associated with your seller performance.
 These factors vary in terms of importance, with some more important than others such as price.

 If Amazon considers you Buy Box eligible, you will be a seller who has consistently reached the high standard it expects when fulfilling orders and providing excellent customer service.